CDW’s experts produce ground-breaking research on a wide range of issues related to decent work and workplaces.

 Equality, Inclusion and Voice

-Work within this theme focuses on: (i) understanding disability, gender and employment in advanced and emerging economies; (ii) challenging discriminatory structures, processes and practices and improving the quality and sustainability of work for marginalised workers ; (iii) promoting agency and voice for marginalised workers; and (iv) building ‘inclusive’ organisations.
+Work within this theme focuses on: (i) understanding disability, gender and employment in advanced and emerging economies; (ii) challenging discriminatory structures, processes and practices and improving the quality and sustainability of work for marginalised workers; (iii) promoting agency and voice for workers (and particularly marginalised workers); (iv) building ‘inclusive’ organisations; and (v) support for working carers.

 Labour in the Global Economy